 Pro tip: if you don’t have a Life page on LinkedIn yet, you absolutely need one.
 This is an invaluable opportunity to dive into your culture, values, employee perspectives, opportunities, and leadership – and set yourself apart from the competition.
 You can even target who sees what based on their career history, education, and other demographics.
 Deloitte is an amazing example of how to utilize this space.
 It will cost you extra, but we think it’s worth it.

 3.)
 SET YOURSELF APART FROM THE COMPETITION.

 LinkedIn lets companies display their industry and specialties on their pages.
 Take advantage of this.
 Highlight each and every one of your company’s niche skills or sectors.
 Do you specialize in marketing for eco-friendly tourism?
 Or copywriting for beauty startups?
 Online fundraising and donor relations for animal rescues?
-If you are like The Agora Companies, you specialize in marketing, editorial and copywriting, but have loads of jobs in tech, finance, HR, digital media and more.
-Include them all.
+Include it all.